Looking to build your collection of Rare Spirits? Check out: A Curated Spirits Collection.

 Michter is a leading whiskey brand line in the United States.
 Michter’s whiskey is snowballing, and its popularity is increasing even outside the country.
 Currently, Michter’s Distillery has produced four whiskey brands which are adored by many whiskey enthusiasts.
-Some of these brands include Michter’s American Whiskey, small batch bourbon, single barrel straight rye and Michter’s sour mash.
+Some of these brands include Michter’s American Whiskey, small-batch bourbon, single barrel straight rye, and Michter’s sour mash.

-Michter’s Distillery has received numerous accolades due to their fantastic whiskey brands.
+Michter’s Distillery has received numerous accolades due to its fantastic whiskey brands.
 For example, Michter was given the title “The Distiller of the Year” by Wine Enthusiasts.
 Also, Robb Report described Michter’s Distillery as the “Best of the Best.”